 As a last resort to keep food out of landfills and incinerators, food that is unsuitable for eating can be used for animal feed or industrial uses, or composted.
 Composting is the process of decomposing food scraps, crop residues, animal manure, and other forms of organic matter.
 The finished product is a dark, spongy material that is added to soil to increase fertility, helping farmers grow more food.
 Homes, stores, and restaurants can compost their own organic matter, or they can send it to farms or specialized facilities for composting.

-The following list of suggested resources is intended as a starting point for further exploration, and is not in any way comprehensive.
+The following list of suggested resources is intended as a starting point for further exploration.
 Some materials may not reflect the views of the Johns Hopkins Center for a Livable Future.

 - Our Wasted Food (lesson plan).
 FoodSpan.
 Johns Hopkins Center for a Livable Future.